souravsarker2015/company-gadget-management-portal/README.md

 * I have included the company_id in the header, and it is also documented in Swagger because of its integral role in the interconnected structure of everything related to the company.
 Testing the APIs does not require any user access token or credentials.
 * Following successful testing, I implemented test cases in the test files of all the apps.
 * I updated all the admins.py files to reflect the changes.
 * I've implemented custom login, registration, and logout functionalities.
 Consequently, in the views, obtaining the company_id can be done using request.user.company.id when the IsAuthenticated permissions class is present.
 In such cases, there's no need to explicitly pass the company_id in the request header.
 This approach ensures a fully authenticated SAAS application.
-For the betterment of testing, I have intentionally omitted the permission class
+For the betterment of your testing, I have intentionally omitted the permission class in the other apps views.

 ### Prerequisites
 You have to Install those things to run the Project